Netcracker/KubeMarine/documentation/Maintenance.md

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/manage_pss.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#inventory-validation).

-To manage PSS on existing cluster one should configure `procedure.yaml` similar the following:
+To manage PSS on existing cluster one should configure the **procedure.yaml** file similar the following:

 ```yaml
 pss: